-With BYOD, security risk is baked in to the system.
+With BYOD, security risk is hard to avoid completely.
 The reason is obvious.
-Non-work issued devices are loaded with software, apps, and links that have not been vetted by your company’s cybersecurity team.
+Non-work-issued devices are loaded with software, apps, and links that have not been vetted by your company’s cybersecurity team.

-- Data Loss—when an employee’s device gets lost, stolen or damaged.
-Information they’ve stored locally on their device can be lost forever.
+- Data Loss—when an employee’s device gets lost, stolen, or damaged.
+The information they’ve stored locally on their device can be lost forever.

-- Third Party Software Attacks—when cyber thieves download malware onto software at the platform level, effecting all users.
+- Third-Party Software Attacks—when cyber thieves download malware onto software at the platform level, affecting all users.
 It’s impossible to monitor every app or program an employee has loaded on a personal device.

-- Unsecured wifi—when hackers use man-in-the-middle attacks, and break into your system through an unsecured wifi.
-When an employee logs in while a hacker has control of the wifi, their afternoon spent working at the local coffeeshop can turn dangerous, and put their data and yours at risk.
+- Unsecured wifi—when hackers use man-in-the-middle attacks and break into your system through unsecured wifi.
+When an employee logs in while a hacker has control of the wifi, their afternoon spent working at the local coffee shop can turn dangerous, and put their data and yours at risk.

 With all that in mind, our first BYOD security tip is simply understanding that a liberal device policy does come hardwired for risk.
 Fortunately, they are risks that can be mitigated.
 And the bottom line benefits of BYOD are too good for most organizations to ignore.